MarcinKilarski/Website-Audit/README.md

    - [Page Load instructions in Microsoft Word](https://github.com/MarcinKilarski/Website-Audit/raw/master/reports/page-load/page-load-instructions.docx)

 3. Accessibility report - https://github.com/Asqatasun/Asqatasun
-4. Analytics report - coming soon
+4. Analytics report - to be added in the future
-5. Conversion Rate Optimisation (CRO) report - coming soon
+5. Conversion Rate Optimisation (CRO) report - to be added in the future
-6. Security report - coming soon
+6. Security report - to be added in the future
-7. User Experience report - coming soon
+7. User Experience report - to be added in the future

 ## Contributing